sofa-framework/sofa/GUIDELINES.md

     - `msg_error()` will display the message in the console with an error message.
 - Use `sofa::helper::vector`  instead of `std::vector`
 - Only use `sofa::simulation::tree::GNode` when you need to directly use access to the children or the parent of the node.
 If not, use the more generic `sofa::simulation::Node`
-- When an information, a function or an internal variable from an external component is needed in a component, prefer an explicit Link to connect both components instead of implicitly browing the graph using `getContext`
+- When an information, a function or an internal variable from an external component is needed in a component, prefer an explicit Link to connect both components instead of implicitly browsing the graph using `getContext`